MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ## TMDL folder structure

-Unlike TMSL, TMDL implements a folder structure.
-The default folder structure has only one level of *sub-folders*, all with inner .tmdl files:
+Unlike TMSL, TMDL uses a folder structure.
+The default folder structure has only one level of *sub-folders*, all with .tmdl files inside:

 - cultures
 - perspectives